fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 CMD node index.js
 ```

 FROM instruction will tell us that the base is node:16.
 COPY instruction will copy the file to the file.
-And CMD instructs what will be executed when _docker run_ is used.
-CMD is the _default_ command that can then be overwritten with the parameter given after image name.
+And CMD instruction tells what happens when _docker run_ is used.
+CMD is the _default_ command that can then be overwritten with the parameter given after the image name.
 See _docker run --help_ if you forgot.

-I included one additional instruction, WORKDIR makes sure we don't interfere with the contents that the image already had.
-It will ensure all of the following commands will be in the container in directory /usr/src/app, if the directory doesn't exist it will create it.
+I included one additional instruction, WORKDIR, to make sure we don't interfere with the contents that the image already had.
+It will ensure all of the following commands will be in the container in the directory /usr/src/app.
+If the directory doesn't exist it will create it.

-If we do not specify a WORKDIR we risk overwriting unrelated, but important files by accident.
+If we do not specify a WORKDIR we risk overwriting important files by accident.
 If you check the root (_/_) of the node:16 with _docker run node:16 ls_ image you can notice all of the directories and files that are already included in the image.
-That is due to the fact that we use node as the base image.
+That is because we use node as the base image.
 The node image already contained all of those files, we just added our own.

 Now we can use the command _docker build_ to build an image based on the Dockerfile.
 Let's spice up the command with one additional flag: _-t_, this will help us name the image: